Point Defiance Zoo & Aquarium: Exhibits

 There are two aquariums: the Pacific Seas Aquarium and South Pacific Aquarium.
 They each house species from different parts of the Pacific Ocean.
 In September 2018, the Pacific Seas Aquarium opened, replacing the North Pacific Aquarium that opened in 1963.
-The Pacific Seas Aquarium features scalloped hammerheads, spotted eagle rays and green sea turtles.
-Other highlights include a 10000 USgal Puget sound exhibit, a kelp forest exhibit, cold water invertebrate touch tank, jellyfish globe and kreisels, a schooling fish exhibit, and Japanese spider crabs.
+The Pacific Seas Aquarium's Baja Bay tank features scalloped hammerheads, spotted eagle rays and green sea turtles.
+Other highlights in the exhibit include a 10000 USgal Puget sound tank, a kelp forest tank, a cold water invertebrate touch tank, jellyfish globe and kreisels, a schooling fish exhibit, a giant Pacific octopus, and Japanese spider crabs.
 The Pacific Seas Aquarium was built with the latest green life support system technology and includes a rainwater capture system for use in non potable water supplies.

-The 1989-era South Pacific Aquarium simulates tropical Pacific environments, with two coral reef tanks, a lagoon exhibit, and a touch tank.
-The lagoon has small fish and eels, while the 250000 USgal Outer Reef tank has nurse sharks, blacktip reef sharks, and many other shark species.
-In the touch tank are stingrays as well as epaulette sharks and whitespotted bamboo sharks.
+The 1989-era South Pacific Aquarium simulated tropical Pacific environments, and in 2024 it reopened to the public as the Tropical Reef Aquarium.
+It features coral reef tanks, a lagoon exhibit, a blue hole exhibit, and a touch tank.
+The lagoon has small fish and eels, while the 250000 USgal Outer Reef tank has nurse sharks, blacktip reef sharks, grey reef sharks, whitetip reef sharks, zebra sharks, and a tasselled wobbegong.
+In the touch tank are stingrays, epaulette sharks, and whitespotted bamboo sharks.
+As of 2024, shark dives at the Outer Reef Habitat are open to the public.